CanonicalLtd/maas-docs/en/nodes-hw-scripts.md

 ## Command line access

-If you need more control over the running and management of testing scripts, the [MAAS CLI][maas-cli] includes options not available from the web.
+If you need more control over the running and management of testing scripts, the [MAAS CLI][maas-cli] includes options not available from the web UI.
 See the [CLI Hardware Testing Scripts][maas-scripts-cli] documentation for details.

 <!-- LINKS -->
 [commission-nodes]: nodes-commission.md